felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 This allows you to make nice lines, for tables or underlines.
 Any cheap 15 cm ruler will do.
 It makes your journal more pleasing to read, which is important.
-After all, the whole point of keeping a journal is so you can easily refer to your knowledge.
+After all, the whole point of keeping a journal is so you can comfortably refer to your knowledge.

 The best storage place I found for my ruler is directly in my notebook.
 The notebook I recommend above has an elastic band that ensures your ruler would never slip and fall once shut.